A Brush with the Law: Plot

 At the ARP headquarters, Hodges is writing at the desk when Reg, one of the Wardens enters and reports on how the light in the church hall office was on for a whole hour, and how he had to nearly break in to put it out.
 Hodges is overjoyed, as he finally has a chance to get Mainwaring busted.

 At the church, Mainwaring and Wilson are in the office checking the patrol schedule.
 Mainwaring tells Wilson that he should have his hair cut, to which Wilson replies that Mrs Pike thinks he looks like Anthony Eden.
 Mainwaring then gets a phone call from Captain Square, who explains that he had met Mainwaring's men on patrol recently and saw that their rifles were filthy.
 Mainwaring angrily chastises Wilson for this and they go to inspect the men's rifles.
 During the inspection, Hodges enters with a policeman carrying a summons and accuses Mainwaring of the light he seemingly left on in the office.
 Mainwaring is skeptical and informs his solicitor, but as all evidence points to the contrary, he will have to go to court.
 The platoon decide to help by testifying on Mainwaring's behalf and rehearse a story claiming his innocence, though Jones has trouble remembering it.

-On the day of the trial, Mainwaring has deciding to conduct his own defence, but soon discovers that the magistrate is Captain Square (who seems just as determined to convict him as Hodges is).
+On the day of the trial, Mainwaring has decided to conduct his own defence, but soon discovers that the magistrate is Captain Square (who seems just as determined to convict him as Hodges is).
 Several witnesses are called, including the Vicar, and things start to look bad for Mainwaring, especially when Jones is called and messes up the platoon's defence story.
 But then Walker steps in and reveals he was out delivering "supplies" to a "nearby customer", putting some pressure on Square by reminding him of his own illegal activities, such as buying black market whisky.
 Just as Square is about to dismiss the trial, the Verger confesses it was he who was showing the light, having used the office after the platoon had left on patrol to write his memoirs, much to the fury of Hodges.

 The case is dismissed and Mainwaring is allowed to leave the court "without a stain on his character".
 He attributes his acquittal to "honesty, fair play and the integrity of British justice".